 Bat hunting and human dimensions

 Large-bodied colony forming fruit bats are intensely hunted across West Africa.
 In Nigeria, offtake levels can reach 4,000 individuals of the Egyptian Fruit bat per hunting effort.
-Such intense hunting may lead to breakdown and loss of ecosystem services that are often critical for local livelihoods i.e., Non-timber forest products.
+Such intense hunting may lead to the breakdown and loss of ecosystem services that are often critical for local livelihoods i.e., Non-timber forest products.
 We're working to unravel the socio-ecological dimensions of bat meat hunting and consumption in Nigeria.
 This will inform evidence-based conservation of fruit bats and the vital ecosystem services they provide.